Global stocks tumble as gold soars on virus pandemic fears

 South Korea's K-league postponed the start of the new football season as a leap in cases wrought havoc across its sporting calendar.

-Trump's comments aimed to encourage bargain-hunting after major US indices ended down more than three percent, with all 11 industrial sectors tumbling.
+Trump's comments aimed to encourage bargain-hunting after major US indices ended down more than 3 per cent, with all 11 industrial sectors tumbling.

 "The root of the problem is this: there is burgeoning fear that the shutdown effect that has hit China's economy is going to take over elsewhere, dealing another blow to global growth, and earnings growth prospects," commented Patrick O'Hare at Briefing.com.

-Travel and tourism linked firms were particularly vulnerable, with Sydney-listed airline Qantas plunging more than seven percent, and Air China off by nearly six percent in Hong Kong.
+Travel and tourism linked firms were particularly vulnerable, with Sydney-listed airline Qantas plunging more than 7 per cent, and Air China off by nearly 6 per cent in Hong Kong.

+Commentary: Hit hard by COVID-19, Singapore Airlines may need to pursue deeper capacity cuts

 An exception was Gilead Sciences, which surged 4.6 per cent following upbeat comments from a World Health Organization official about the company's remdesivir, an experimental drug to treat the virus.